From West to East, dive on Australia's most preserved reefs, and discover an incredible biodiversity

 SS Yongala Wreck: you'll reach the wreck getting out of Townsville, after roughly a 3 hours boat ride.
 Sank in 1911, the steam ship is still mostly intact.
 It has created an artificial reef attracting big schools of fish, some barracudas, turtles, rays and sharks.
 You'll need to have your advanced certification as most of the dive site is between 15 to 29 meters (50 to 95 feet).

-How to get to the Great Barrier Reef and the Coral Sea:
+To go to the Outer Great Barrier Reef and the Coral Sea:

 Julian Rocks is only 2,5 km (1,5 mile) off Byron Bay, in Cape Byron Marine Park.
 The particularity of this site is that both tropical and temperate waters meet, bringing up to a thousand marine species: turtles, whales, manta rays, or leopard sharks to name a few.
 There are six dive sites you can explore at Julian Rocks.